-Kitov Pharmaceuticals is an innovative biopharmaceutical drug development company.
+Kitov Pharma is an innovative biopharmaceutical drug development company.
 Leveraging deep regulatory and clinical-trial expertise, Kitov's veteran team of healthcare professionals maintains a proven track record in streamlined end-to-end drug development and approval.

-Kitov’s flagship combination drug, KIT-302, aims to treat osteoarthritis pain and hypertension simultaneously.
-KIT-302 achieved the primary efficacy endpoint for its Phase III clinical trial.
-A New Drug Application (NDA) was submitted in July 2017 and the U.S. Food and Drug Administration (FDA) filed the NDA on September 29 2017, thereby accepting the NDA for a full review.
+Kitov’s flagship combination drug, Consensi™, is indicated to treat osteoarthritis pain and hypertension simultaneously.
+After Consensi™ achieved the primary efficacy endpoint for its Phase III clinical trial in December 2015, Kitov submitted a New Drug Application (NDA) in July 2017.
+The U.S. Food & Drug Administration (FDA) approved Consensi™ for marketing on May 31, 2018.

 By lowering development risk and cost through fast-track regulatory approval of novel therapeutics, Kitov plans to deliver a rapid ROI and long-term potential to investors, while making a meaningful impact on people's lives.

-Kitov’s KIT-302 is a combination drug that aims to treat OA pain and HTN simultaneously.
-In December 2015, it was announced that the Phase III clinical trial for KIT-302 successfully met the primary efficacy endpoint of the trial protocol as approved by the U.S. Food & Drug Administration (FDA).
-Kitov submitted a new drug application (NDA) for marketing approval of KIT-302 with the FDA on July 2017.
+Consensi™ is a combination drug that is indicated for the treatment of osteoarthritis pain and hypertension simultaneously.
+In December 2015, it was announced that the Phase III clinical trial for Consensi™ successfully met its primary efficacy endpoint.
+The U.S. FDA approved Consensi™ for marketing on May 31, 2018.